 Food – What will our meals be like?

 100% of your meals are covered on your tour.
 On some tours, you will eat out in restaurants, while on other tours we will home cook most of the meals for you.
-A typical breakfast includes eggs, bacon, toast, hot cereal, yoghurt and fruit.
+A typical breakfast includes eggs, bacon, toast, hot cereal, yogurt and fruit.
 For lunch, we often make sandwiches and we provide snacks to eat throughout the day.
 A typical dinner includes either Wild Alaska salmon, pizza or pasta.
 In restaurants, you can pick whatever item you want off of the menu.
-In order for us to make a meal plan, please let us know in advance if you have a special diet or food allergy and we will do our very best to accommodate your needs.
+In order for us to make a meal plan, please let us know in advance if you have a special diet or food allergy.
+We will do our very best to accommodate your needs.
 We are used to cater to vegetarian or gluten-free diets, among others.
-During our home cooked dinners, we provide wine, but otherwise alcoholic beverages are not included in the tour price.
+During our home cooked dinners, we provide wine and beer, but otherwise alcoholic beverages are not included in the tour price.